xptree/NetSMF/README.md

 `blog.sh` takes three arguments, the first one indicates the input edgelist file, the second one indicates the output file, the third one indicating the origin `.mat` file containing network and labels.

-For exmaple, runing `./blog.sh blogcatalog.edgelist blogcatalog.netsmf blogcatalog.mat` will
+For exmaple, running `./blog.sh blogcatalog.edgelist blogcatalog.netsmf blogcatalog.mat` will

 * check if `blogcatalog.edgelist` is a valid file.
 If not, it calls `mat2edge.py` to translate mat file `blogcatalog.mat` to edgelist `blogcatalog.edgelist`.
 * call NetSMF algorithm, and store the 128-dim embedding at `blogcatalog.netsmf_128.npy`.